cburgmer/pdfserver/README.rst

-Pdfserver is a webservice that offers common PDF operations like joining documents or selecting pages.
-It is based on the Python based microframework Flask and depends on pyPdf to manipulate PDFs.
+Pdfserver is a webservice that offers common PDF operations like joining documents, selecting pages or "n pages on one".
+It is built on top of the Python based microframework Flask and depends on pyPdf to manipulate PDFs.

 Rationale
 =========